-Routine site inspections are conducted by the allotments office, to check the condition of the site and make sure all tenants are complying with the tenancy agreement.
-If a breach is identified, the allotments office issues a Non-Compliance Notice (NCN) stating that the tenant must rectify the breach within 30 days or the tenancy will be terminated.
-The notice will be sent via email: if there is no email address on record the letter will be posted.
-This notice specifies which aspect of the agreement the tenant has failed to comply with.
+Routine site inspections are conducted by the allotments office at least twice a year, in order to check the condition of the site and make sure all tenants are complying with the tenancy agreement.
+If a breach is identified, the allotments office issues a notice of non-compliance stating that the tenant must rectify the breach within 30 days or the tenancy will be terminated.
+This notice specifies which aspect of the agreement the tenant has failed to comply with; it will be sent by recorded delivery, and copied to the site secretary (if there is one).

-At the end of the 30 days notice, the rectification is reviewed by the allotments office or site secretary.
-If the tenant has rectified the breach in accordance with the tenancy agreement, no further action is normally taken.
-In borderline cases, or when there is a disagreement, the allotments office has the final say.
+At the end of the 30 days notice, the rectification is reviewed by the allotments office or site secretary to see if the tenant is now complying with the tenancy agreement.
+This decision is usually mutual; however, in borderline cases, or when there is a disagreement, the allotments office has the final say.